oracle/node-oracledb/doc/api.md

 Object bindParams
 ```

-This `execute()` function parameter is needed if there are bind
+The `execute()` function `bindParams` parameter is needed if there are
-variables in the statement, or if [`options`](#executeoptions) are
+bind variables in the statement, or if [`options`](#executeoptions)
-used.
-It can be either an object that associates values or JavaScript
+are used.
+It can be either an object that associates values or
-variables to the statement's bind variables by name, or an array of
+JavaScript variables to the statement's bind variables by name, or an
-values or JavaScript variables that associate to the statement's bind
+array of values or JavaScript variables that associate to the
-variables by their relative positions.
-See
+statement's bind variables by their relative positions.
-[Bind Parameters for Prepared Statements](#bind) for more details on
+See [Bind Parameters for Prepared Statements](#bind) for more details
-binding.
+on binding.

 If a bind value is an object it may have the following properties:

 Bind Property | Description
 ---------------|------------
 `dir` | The direction of the bind.
 One of the [Oracledb Constants](#oracledbconstantsbinddir) `oracledb.BIND_IN`, `oracledb.BIND_INOUT`, or `oracledb.BIND_OUT`.
+The default is `oracledb.BIND_IN`.
 `maxArraySize` | The number of array elements to be allocated for a PL/SQL Collection INDEX BY associative array OUT or IN OUT array bind variable.
 For IN binds, the value of `maxArraySize` is ignored.
+See [PL/SQL Collection Associative Array (Index-by) Bind Parameters](plsqlindexbybinds).
 `maxSize` | The maximum number of bytes that an OUT or IN OUT bind variable of type `oracledb.STRING` or `oracledb.BUFFER` can use to get data.
 The default value is 200.
 The maximum limit depends on the database type, see below.
 When binding IN OUT, then `maxSize` refers to the size of the returned  value: the input value can be smaller or bigger.
 For IN binds, `maxSize` is ignored.
-`type` | The data type to be bound.
+`type` | The node-oracledb or JavaScript data type to be bound.
 One of the [Oracledb Constants](#oracledbconstantsbinddir) `oracledb.BLOB`, `oracledb.BUFFER`, `oracledb.CLOB`, `oracledb.CURSOR`, `oracledb.DATE`, `oracledb.NUMBER`, or `oracledb.STRING`.
-With IN OUT binds the type can be explicitly set with `type` or it will default to the type of the input data value.
+With IN or IN OUT binds the type can be explicitly set with `type` or it will default to the type of the input data value.
 With OUT binds, the type defaults to `oracledb.STRING` whenever `type` is not specified.
 `val` | The input value or variable to be used for an IN or IN OUT bind variable.

 The limit for `maxSize` when binding as `oracledb.BUFFER` is 2000